5. Equation and models

 z component of the unit vector along an edge (3D only)

 Element edge models are used when the edge quantitites cannot be specified entirely in terms of the quantities on both nodes of the edge, such as when the carrier mobility is dependent on the normal electric field.
 In 2D, element edge models are evaluated on each triangle edge.
-As depicted in Fig. 4.3, edge models are with respect to the three nodes on each triangle edge and are denoted as en0, en1, and en2.
+As depicted in Element edge model constructs in 2D, edge models are with respect to the three nodes on each triangle edge and are denoted as en0, en1, and en2.
 Derivatives are with respect to each node on the triangle.

 In 3D, element edge models are evaluated on each tetrahedron edge.
 Derivatives are with respect to the nodes on both triangles on the tetrahedron edge.
-Element edge models automatically created for a region are listed in Table 4.3.
+Element edge models automatically created for a region are listed in Element edge models defined on each region of a device.

 As an alternative to treating integrating the element edge model with respect to ElementEdgeCouple, the integration may be performed with respect to ElementNodeVolume.
 See devsim.equation() for more information.

-Table 4.3 Element edge models defined on each region of a device.
+Table 5.3 Element edge models defined on each region of a device

 Element Edge Model